CSSLab/SEAM/README.md

 python dataset_music.py
 ```

-Each script will generate task-specific data, images, and question files in the `data/benchmark/` directory.
-You can also directly download the pre-generated dataset from [this link](https://drive.google.com/drive/folders/12vruRWA56Sl4joIDH7uXF8QRmUcUoKwn?usp=sharing) and unzip it under that directory.
+Each script will generate task-specific data, images, and question files in the `data/` directory.

 ### Generate Plots